 - MOM5.0 was released in 2012, and extends the capabilities of MOM4.1 with a novel “Lagrangian-blobs” treatment of overflows, and a prototype C-grid discretization.

 - MOM4.1 was most recently released in December 2009 (click here for the MOM4.1 manual: ~7Mb).
 This code allows for the following added functionality relative to MOM4.0:

 - the inclusion of non-Boussinesq effects (relevant for studying sea-level)

 - alternative vertical coordinates such as p* and z*.

-- MOM4.0 presents an extensive update in parameterizations and streamlined capabilities relative to MOM3.
+- MOM4.0 presented an extensive update in parameterizations and streamlined capabilities relative to MOM3.
 There were four sub-releases of this code during the period Jan2004 until May2005.
-Click here for the MOM4.0 manual (~2Mb).
+The MOM4.0 manual was published as technical report #5 (~2Mb).

 - MOM2.2 was released in 1996.
-It is no longer supported by GFDL, though the MOM2 manual can be downloaded here (~2Mb).
+It is no longer supported by GFDL.
+The MOM2 manual was published as technical report #3 (~2Mb).

 - MOM1 was released in 1991.
 It is no longer supported by GFDL.
 The MOM1 manual was published as technical report #2 (~530kb).

 - The “Cox code” was released in 1984.
 It is no longer supported by GFDL.
 A guide was published as technical report #1 (~7Mb).